NUS-HPC-AI-Lab/VideoSys/README.md

 For more details of the configuration of the training process, please visit our code.

-You can perform inference using DiT model as follows.
-You need to replace the ckpt path to your trained or downloaded ema model ckpt.
+<b>Inference.</b> You can perform inference using DiT model as follows.
+You need to replace the ckpt path to your trained or downloaded [official](https://github.com/facebookresearch/DiT?tab=readme-ov-file#sampling--) or [our]() ckpt.

 ```shell
 # Use script